secretstartups/handbook/sites/handbook/source/handbook/legal/customer-negotiations/index.html.md

 ## Requests for GitLab Financial Information, Tax and Insurance Certificates

 1. For Tax Certificate requests please email the Finance team at [tax@gitlab.com](mailto:tax@gitlab.com)
-2. For Insurance Certificate requests please work with the Deal Desk team by tagging @sales-support in SFDC Chatter.
+2. For Insurance Certificate requests, demonstrating evidence of coverage, please open a Legal Request
 3. Regarding GitLab financial information, GitLab is a public company and its public filings can be found on SEC.gov or on [GitLab's Investor Relations website](https://ir.gitlab.com/financial-information/sec-filings)